 The C-PODs were deployed on December 6, 2018 and recovered on March 29, 2019.
 Following inspection and data-recovery, maintenance activities included replacement of CPOD batteries, replacement of acoustic release batteries, refurbishment of one SUBS package, and the fabrication and installment of mounts for the MetOcean Telematics (Dartmouth, NS) beacons.
-The C-PODs were re-deployed on April 3, 2019, and are currently collecting data.
-The delay for the re-deployment was caused by the amount of maintenance required during this turn around as well as the vessel availability for the operation.
+The C-PODs were subsequently re-deployed on May 3, 2019.
+The delay for the re-deployment was caused by the amount of maintenance required during that period as well as the vessel availability for the operation.
 The vessels normally used for this operation were both away on location for other jobs.
 It took a special weather window for a vessel to return to the area, and also have time for the deployment.
+This summer, the C-PODs were recovered on August 14th to download data, were re-deployed during the same day, and are currently collecting data.

-In 2019 FORCE also received an F-POD from Chelonia Limited (makers of the C-PODs; Cornwall, UK), which it will deploy at the FORCE site.
-This instrument is being included in FORCE's comparative PAM study outlined in its 2019 EEMP plan.
-This study aims to understand the relative performance of multiple PAM devices (i.e., C-POD, F-POD, SoundTrap, icListenHF, and AMAR-G4) across the range of tidal flows experienced at the FORCE site.
-The first phase Aquatron testing (Figure 2) has been completed and confirms that each device can detect synthetic click trains emitted by an icTalk used to mimic harbour porpoise vocalizations.
-FORCE is now preparing to deploy the devices on a FAST platform at the FORCE site to commence the field trial component of this study (Figure 3).
-The field trials will include playing the synthetic click trains with the icTalk while passively drifting over the FAST platform.
+In 2019 FORCE received an F-POD from Chelonia Limited (makers of the C-PODs; Cornwall, UK), which it deployed at the FORCE site.
+This instrument was included in FORCE's comparative PAM study outlined in its 2019 EEMP plan.
+This study aims to understand the relative performance of multiple PAM devices (i.e., C-POD, F-POD, SoundTrap, icListenHF, and AMAR) across the range of tidal flows experienced at the FORCE site.
+The first phase (i.e., Aquatron testing; Figure 2) was completed and confirmed that each device could detect synthetic click trains emitted by an icTalk used to mimic harbour porpoise vocalizations.
+FORCE subsequently deployed the devices on a FAST platform at the FORCE site to complete the field trial component of this study (Figure 3, 4).
+The field trials included playing the synthetic click trains with the icTalk while passively drifting over the FAST platform over the course of a full tidal cycle, followed by a week of data collection for harbour porpoise transiting the FORCE site.
+The platform was recovered on September 13th, and the data was downloaded from the instruments and sent to Sea Mammal Research Unit (Canada) for analyses.
+FORCE expects to receive a report on the relative performance of each PAM device by the end of 2019.